Bassim789/pattern-web/README.rst

     The data, containing <n> number of segments, has been sent to the output correctly.

 *No data sent to output yet.
 Please try to change query and settings.*
     The query didn't retrieve any data.
-When confronted to this message, the user should try to simplify the query.
+When confronted to this message, the user should either try to change the query or modify the settings.

 *Settings were changed, please click 'Send' when ready.*
     Unless the **Send automatically** checkbox is selected, any changes in the settings require to click "Send".